top of page

 • Database entry

-• Preparing and sending letters to constituent
+• Preparing and sending letters to constituents

 • Filing, both traditional and electronic